fastplotlib/fastplotlib/GOVERNANCE.md

 #### After February 28, 2025

-Any member of the leadership team can propose changes to the governance document.
+Any member of the Leadership Team can propose changes to the governance document.
 Approving the changes requires a 75% vote within the maintainers and a 75% vote within the advisory committee.

 ## Reasons for invoking a vote

 Things that can be voted on include but aren’t limited to:
-1. Nominating a member to the leadership team
+1. Nominating a member to the Leadership Team
-1. Adding a nominee to the leadership team
+1. Adding a nominee to the Leadership Team
-1. Removing a member from the leadership team
+1. Removing a member from the Leadership Team
-1. Banning any person (not just leadership team members) or organization from interacting with the fastplotlib github repository and/or fastplotlib github organization.
+1. Banning any person (not just Leadership Team members) or organization from interacting with the fastplotlib GitHub repository and/or fastplotlib GitHub organization.
 1. Appeal to un-ban a previously banned person or organization.
     * Can only occur 3 months after the initial ban
     * Person must contact the neutral moderator directly to start an appeal